Alien Explorations

 a) Meeting Carl

-Once he had finished Alien, Ridley found himself visiting the Planetarium in Pasadena and there he met Carl Sagan, the famed American astronomer, astrophysicist, cosmologist, author, science popularizer, and science communicator in astronomy and other natural sciences named (who would a year later come out with the world famous TV series Cosmos.) and so Carl attended the premiere of "Alien".
+Once he had finished Alien, Ridley found himself visiting the Planetarium in Pasadena and there he met Carl Sagan, the famed American astronomer, astrophysicist, cosmologist, author, science popularizer, and science communicator in astronomy and other natural sciences named (who would a year later come out with the world famous TV series Cosmos.) and so by invitation from Ridley, Carl attended the premiere of "Alien".

 b) Carl's Response to Alien